[Photo by armigeress.]

 We need 2 units:

-Edmund pushed the sledge 16 times.
+The prisoner pushed the sledge 16 times.

 With problems like this, we begin to reap the full benefit of our work on learning bar diagrams.
 Instead of struggling to understand the algebraic reasoning required to solve something like , our students can draw:

-There were 50 creatures with Aslan at his pavilion.
+There were 50 creatures at the pavilion.

 This problem uses the same numbers and the same basic diagram as the last problem, but students must read and understand the story to know how the numbers relate to the diagram.
 Also, students need to be aware of how little, easy-to-miss words like “not” can change their answer.

 So 12 of the creatures could not fly.

 The witch’s evil minions used 4 2/5 m of rope to bind the lion’s legs together.
 They used 3/10 m less of rope to tie him tightly to the table.
 How many meters of rope did the wicked creatures use in all?

 Measurements lead naturally to mixed-number problems.
 We again have different (but related) denominators — this time, 5ths and 10ths.
 Start by drawing one bar that is 5 units long.
 Each unit will represent one meter, and the last unit will be divided into 5ths to show the mixed number:

 By making an equivalent fraction, splitting the 5ths into 10ths, we can easily see how long the second rope must be: